Content Marketing Media

 Creating visual content marketing that is compelling can be a challenge.
 However it there are a number of ways in which businesses even from non-visual or boring industries can create compelling visual content.

 To get some inspiration we start by looking at the video content that Turkish Airlines have been publishing of late.
 We also look at critical elements like building publishing consistency and incorporating emotion like humor in marketing before looking at some practical aspects of visual content marketing and furthering conversions with UX improvements.

 Cinemagraphs are perhaps not the most widely talked about form of visual content so we also look at ways in which it can be applied to a business and how it can be created.
 For now lets kick things of with a look at video content that Turkish Airlines has been publishing.

-Turkish Airline’s Visual Content Marketing
+Turkish Airline’s Attempt at Creating Visual Content Marketing

 Turkish Airlines have been putting out some great short story format videos as part of their visual content marketing strategy of late.
 These videos have been getting quite a number of views.
 Take for example the recent Wedding Above The Clouds – a story of Stefan and Vjera who first met on a Turkish Airlines flight from Istanbul to Ulan Bator.
 Published about a week ago it has already acquired more than 1.3 million views.

 And its not just heartwarming love stories.
 The airline is encouraging people to send in their #DelightfulStories to encourage people to achieve their dreams with inspiring, passionate and courageous stories like this one on Staff Benda Bilili – a music band of paraplegic musicians who formed a band to pursue a common dream – a dream for change fuled by music.

 Facebook Launches Instant Articles